 Since its almost the end of the year, I thought this would be a good time for a bit of a retrospective look back at nearly 7 months of blogging before I get back onto Wings Of Glory.
 When I first started this blog, I talked about it taking a year but really had the idea I’d finish the whole lot up by Christmas.
 I’ve not done too badly but I had no idea just how long this was going to take – I’ve skimmed through some of the games but if I added up the hours I’ve spent playing them all, the total would be frankly worrying.

 That said, I don’t regret starting on this and its been great to follow Origin through from the start like this.
 There have been a few turkeys along the way but they have been the exception and I’m as much a fan as I ever was.
-I’ve also spent no money on games, dvd’s, new computer hardware and a bit less on going down the pub while I’ve been playing this lot and paid off a great big chunk of my mortgage because of it.
+I’ve also spent no money on games, dvd’s, new computer hardware and a bit less on going down the pub while I’ve been playing this lot and paid off a great big chunk of my mortgage (that can be resolved with the help of commercial mortgages lawyers) because of it.
 The high points for me are finding gems that I’ve never played before like Space Rogue or 2400AD and also playing a few games outside of my usual genres like Wings Of Glory at the moment.

 The older games have been the most fun and in some ways the games have lost a bit of their charm since I moved onto the VGA era.
 I have been playing through what has to have been the worst period for Origin and may change my mind but I think I’m becoming a true retro gamer.
 In the original days of gaming all you needed was the idea and the dedication to pull it off.
 Even by the era I’m in now, the days of the bedroom programmer were coming to an end as the games industry moved towards a Hollywood style system of risk-free generic titles.
 Sequels don’t neccesarily mean a lack of originality and that certainly wasn’t the case with the Ultima series but Origin were as guilty as anyone else with endless Wing Commanders, each being more or less the same game on new technology.
 The Strike Commander series is the same again with planes.
 As much as I love those games they definitely showed the way things were going.
 Thats not to say there aren’t still decent games around but a game these days typically requires too much investment to be quirky or original.
 As soon as games start getting deeper, the next wave of technology comes along and we are back where we started gameplay wise, just with fancier graphics, while developers get to grips with it.
 Technology used to lead to deeper games as it gave developers new opportunities to expand their ideas, these days advancing technology actually limits possibilities.